zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 ```

 where,
-- _install:proclib_ is the data set name that the ZWESIS01 JCL member that is used to start the ZWESIS01 started task will be copied into, for example, USER.PROCLIB.
+- _install:proclib_ is the data set name that the ZWESIS01 and ZWESAUX JCL members that are used to start the ZWESIS01 and ZWESAUX started tasks will be copied into, for example, USER.PROCLIB.
 - _install:parmlib_ is the data set name that the ZWESIP00 PARMLIB member will be copied into and used by the ZWESIS01 PROCLIB.
 Choose a value such as IZUSVR.PARMLIB.
-- _install:loadlib_ is the data set name where the ZWESIS01 load module will be copied into.
+- _install:loadlib_ is the data set name that the ZWESIS01 and ZWESAUX load modules will be copied into.
 This data set will be created as a PDSE and be APF authorized by the script.
 Choose a value such as USER.LOADLIB.

 ```
  # APF server users